The Definition of Cyber Security Risk Management

 The overall risk level of cyber risks can be assessed using qualitative and quantitative methods.

-Qualitatively, organisations can assess their cyber risks by evaluating their current security controls, analysing the potential threats and vulnerabilities, and conducting a risk assessment.
+Organisations can qualitatively assess their cyber risks by evaluating their current security controls, analysing potential threats and vulnerabilities, and conducting a risk assessment.

 Quantitatively, organisations can use metrics such as the annualised loss expectancy, the single loss expectancy, the value at risk, and the threat exposure index to assess the overall risk level of cyber risks.